MathisHumbert/product-feedback-full-stack-app/README.md

-# Frontend Mentor - Product feedback app
+# Full Stack JavaScript Product Feedback App - Frontend Mentor

-This is a Frontend Mentor project at guru level.

-I build this project as a full stack app using Sass JavaScript and NodeJs.

-This is my first project using NodeJs, I learned a lot about node with this project.
-I was able to use my node knowledge and to improve it.
+This project comes from the [Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6) site.
+The goal is to create a site that manages user comments.
+So I decided to code this project myself using JavaScript for the front end and NodeJS for the back end.

-If you want to try this project follow this link: https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6
+To find the finished project follow this [link](https://product-feedback-fullstack-app.herokuapp.com/).

+### Technology

+- JavaScript
+- Sass
+- HTML
+- NodeJS
+- Express
+- MongoDB

+### Find me

+You can find my [portfolio](https://mathis-humbert-portfolio.netlify.app/).

+You can find more information about my background, my skills and what motivates me via this [link](https://www.notion.so/mathis-humbert-cv/MATHIS-HUMBERT-787daaffef33440f8385b92e908de901?p=64ee085b39934d17b6c6653f79ee9eb6).